 Do it wrong and you'll waste months of time, effort, and funding.

-Below are the 7 core steps that I follow each and every time I launch a new course and it’s the same process I have my Freedom Business Hive members follow.
-It’s the proven process that helps us find success time and time again across a wide variety of niches.
+Below are the 7 core steps that I follow each and every time I create a new online course and it's the same process I have my clients follow.
+It's the proven process that helps us find success time and time again across a wide variety of niches.

 I'm going to make two necessary assumptions here.